+Carpetgrass, a tough, mat-forming warm-season perennial grass, is sometimes used for lawn coverage in the Gulf states of the southeastern U.S. It is best suited for difficult sites where traditional grasses won't grow, such as boggy or shady areas, or areas with very poor soil.
 Although carpetgrasses don't produce a lush, thick lawn, they thrive in warm, shady, infertile environments that can be problematic for other grass species.

-|Common Name||Carpet grass, Narrowlead carpet grass, blanket grass, common carpet grass|
+|Common Name||Carpet grass, blanket grass|

 |Plant Type||Creeping perennial grass|

 |Soil Type||Moist, poor-to-average soil|

 |Bloom Time||June to September|